actions/runner/docs/preview/yamlgettingstarted-slice.md

-# YAML getting started - Slicing strategy
+# YAML getting started - Slice execution

-### Slicing
+### Slice

-The slicing strategy dispatches a phase N times, to dividing work among the jobs.
+A slice execution dispatches a phase N times, to enable dividing work among the jobs.

 The `parallel` setting indicates how many jobs to dispatch.